PHunt14/Baduk/README.md

 A piece is removed when it is captured

-The a move cannot be played that will return the game board to the exact same position as it was last in
+A move cannot be played that will return the game board to the exact same position as it was last in